phil-holland/csgo-impact-rating/README.md

 #### 2. Evaluating:

 Secondly, each event saved in the tagged file is evaluated with the machine learning model, producing a predicted round outcome probability.
 These probabilities are then used to calculate player ratings for each round, and their overall average over all rounds.
-This is printed to the console window - an average Impact Rating table for an example demo is shown below:
+This is printed to the console window - an Average Impact Rating table for an example demo is shown below:

 ```
 > Overall: